aerjay/algal-blooms/README.md

 [2] Linear models, nutrition (P & N), temperature, water column stability, and forms of inorganic nitrogen.
 North American models are suitable for estimating total cyanobacterial biomass from temperate region in Canada.

 However, significantly different regions (e.g. temperate Canada vs. southeast Asia) are not comparable

+[4] Different cyanobacteria additionally have different responses to each variable, further limiting the applicability of a global model
+[5] forecasting models can be developed but will require lake-specific calibration to be effective risk-management tools

 ## Vision